UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantification.lagda.md

 A type `X`
 {{#concept "has decidable existential quantification" Disambiguation="on type" Agda=has-decidable-∃}}
-if for every [decidable type family](foundation.decidable-type-families.md) `P`, there [exists](foundation.existential-quantification.md) an element in some fiber of `P`, or `P` is the empty family.
+if for every [decidable type family](foundation.decidable-type-families.md) `P`, there either [exists](foundation.existential-quantification.md) an element in some fiber of `P`, or `P` is the empty family.
 In other words, we have a witness of type

 ```text
   (P : decidable-family X) → is-decidable (∃ x.
 P x).